Euro. Pixabay image.

 (click image to expand)

-A definition of Europe 30 and vehicle sales can be found here: Europe 30 and vehicle sales.
+A definition of Stellantis’ Europe30 and new vehicle sales can be found here: Europe30 and vehicle sales.

-Stellantis’ vehicle sales in Europe 30 in 2019 were estimated at over 4 million units, while the company sold roughly 3 million vehicles in 2020 and 2021, which were much higher than the figure in 2022.
+Stellantis’ vehicle sales in Europe30 in 2019 were estimated at over 4 million units, while roughly 3 million vehicles were sold in 2020 and 2021, respectively, which were much higher than the figure in 2024.

 Vehicle Sales In France, Italy, Germany, UK, And Spain